Find a spider by...

 Not considered harmful to humans

 in the head region between the lateral eyes.
+The thin black line and pale end of the female's abdomen is also distinctive.

 the bright colour schemes found on most Maratus males.
 In the above photos its abdomen has an almost square appearance because it was not